bigraph-toolkit-suite/bigraphs.grgen-bigraphs/README.md

 docker run -it bigger-setup /bin/bash
 ```

-Building can take some time, also more than X min.
+Building can take some time, also more than 5 min.

 To run a demo, issue the following commands inside the running Docker container:
 ```shell